leoreeva/tech-study-notes/README.md

 ### Articles

-In the articles section, I present a summary.
+In the articles section, there's a summary in each file.
 Use this prompt in an LLM to follow the same style:

 ```txt
 Summarize the content in a concise, natural style.